Sue leads the EY Melbourne Tax Controversy practice.

 - Participating in various industry and government committees, consults with Treasury and the Australian Taxation Office on taxation issues.

 - Member Australian Taxation Office NTLG Dispute Resolution Committee

-- Member of 2013 round table established to consult with Treasury in relation to Part IVA amendments and the 2014 round table established to consult to Treasury on the extension of the Commissioner’s discretion.
+- Member of round tables established to consult with Treasury in relation to Part IVA amendments and the extension of the Commissioner’s discretion.